bboc/s3patterns/seven-principles.md

 Position, rank, function and role have no special influence in decision making.

-**Transparency:** *Make all information accessible to anyone in an organization.
+**The Principle of Transparency:** *Make all information accessible to anyone in an organization.
 Confidentiality requires consent.*

 All relevant information is kept up-to-date, and historical information is archived for reference.

-**The Principle of Accountability:** *Respond when something is needed and be accountable for doing what you agreed to.**
+**The Principle of Accountability:** *Respond when something is needed and be accountable for doing what you agreed to.*

 The principle of accountability applies to groups, organizations and individuals, and promotes a shift from being *held to account*, and towards a culture of *self-accountability*.